Kaaz/DiscordBot/readme.md

 There are a few keywords you can utilize in templates.
 These keywords will be replaced by its value

-Key                Replacement
+for users with botadmin+, use 'template global ...' for global templates Key                Replacement
 ---                ---
 %user%             Username